bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-10-06-newsletter.md

   option, which previously did not persist the mempool to disk on shutdown when no parameter was passed (to actually persist, you had to pass `-persistmempool=1`).
-Now using the bare option will persist the mempool.
+Now using the bare option will persist the mempool (which remains the default, so it shouldn't need to be passed).

 - [Bitcoin Core #23065][] makes it possible for wallet UTXO locks to be persisted to disk.
-Bitcoin Core allows users to lock one or more of their UTXOs to prevent it from being used in automatically-created transactions.
+The Bitcoin Core wallet allows users to lock one or more of their UTXOs to prevent it from being used in automatically-created transactions.
 The `lockunspent` RPC now includes a `persistent` parameter that saves the preference to disk, and the GUI automatically persists user-selected locks to disk.
-One use for persistent locks is preventing spending of [dust spam][topic output linking] outputs, or the spending of other outputs that may reduce a user's privacy.
+One use for persistent locks is preventing spending of [low-value spam][topic output linking] outputs, or the spending of other outputs that may reduce a user's privacy.

 - [C-Lightning #4806][] adds a default delay of 10 minutes between the